karavanlarp/karavanlarp.github.io/eng/events/beginning.md

 **Ticket prices**

-PC - 20 euros.
+* PC - 20 euros.
-NPC - 10 euros.
+* NPC - 10 euros.
 One (or more) character role for the game.
-Monstering NPC - 8 eurot.
+* Monstering NPC - 8 euros.
 You can run around in the forest and ambush the players.
-Sponsor ticket - min 30 eurot (if playing for a PC spot).
+* Sponsor ticket - min 30 euros. (if playing for a PC spot).
 With this ticket you can supply a player with less means for a spot at the event.

 Payment deadline for PCs is August 28th, for NPCs August 4th.
 We will not be returning the payment after the passing of the deadlines.